pf-data-projects/pf_polling_analyser/README.md

 os.environ.setdefault("API_TOKEN", "YOUR TOKEN HERE")
 ```

+### DEPLOYMENT PART 4a: THE DOCKERFILE...

+This project uses docker when deploying.
+If you're not familiar with docker, it would be worth reading about it and how it works so you can better understand what the dockerfile does in this project.

+The dockerfile in this project broadly does the following:
+* Specifies the python build to use from linux
+* Install linux packages needed to support third party python libraries.
+* Install redis server to handle running redis in the same container as the django application (not recommended usually but works for our use-case).

+* Sets build arguments that will map on to the environment variables as well as other arguments that zeet will need to build and deploy the application.
+* Install python dependencies
+* Run python manage.py collectstatic command
+* Run a third party script to ensure the file run.sh is compiled in a way that is compatibile with Linux.
+* Run the file run.sh to launch the application.
+This file contains extra commands to start the redis server, a celery worker, and the gunicorn server for the django application in this order.

-### DEPLOYMENT PART 4: AUTOMATING GOOGLE CLOUD DEPLOYMENTS WITH ZEET
+### DEPLOYMENT PART 4b: AUTOMATING GOOGLE CLOUD DEPLOYMENTS WITH ZEET

 Django is great because there is loads of documentation and support for deploying applications to the web.
+It also has a lot of security feature built in.
 You can make use of PaaS (platform as a service) providers like Heroku, Render, etc. to deploy very easily.
-However, for *this* application it makes more sense to leverage the resources of IaaS (infrastructure as a service) providers like AWS, Azure, GCP since it is going to need to be affordably beefed up to crunch lots of numbers.
+However, for *this* application it makes more sense to leverage the resources of IaaS (infrastructure as a service) providers like AWS, Azure, GCP.
+These services give you far more control over resources and usage, especially if you go for a 'serverless' offering.
+You can assign more memory/processing power if needed and can choose to only pay for what you need.

 This brings it's own set of challenges, however since IaaS providers offer so many different products, services, microservices, etc. It can be difficult and time consuming to deploy to the cloud especially if you've never done it before.
 That's where a service like [Zeet](https://zeet.co/) comes in very handy.
 It makes deploying an app to the cloud as simple as a PaaS interface like Heroku or Render.
 What's more, the Zeet team are super friendly and happy to help with any questions you have about cloud deployment.